MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 [replace with 11]
 ![match.png](media/match.png)

-## Quick introduction to how the Match Page is Organized
+## Quick introduction to the Match Page
-The *Match* page shown above includes two major sections: **Summary** and **Details**.
+The **Match page** shown above includes two major sections: **Summary** and **Details**.
 We will first use the **Details** section to specify the Match Pair and setting it's rules (steps 1-2 as well as steps 5-6).
 Later we will use the **Summary** section to track the progress of our Match until completion as well as to validate the order by which we are matching our entities (validating step 3 and performing step 7).
 Lastly, above these components you will find three tiles and these will be used for step 4 above (for now there are no counts since no Match was executed).

 ## Step 1: Specifying a First Match Pair
 Each **Match Pair** involves two entities that are unified into a single entity.
 Clicking the **Edit** button as shown below will enable you to create the first (as well as any future) Match Pair: